IDLS: Inverse Depth Line based Visual-Inertial SLAM: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel tightly coupled monocular vision-inertial SLAM algorithm IDLL, which optimizes the system state in a sliding window using both point and line features.
-To efficiently represent the line features, each line feature is represented by the inverse depths of two end-points.
+In this paper, we propose to represent each line feature by the inverse depths of two end points of the line.
 This compact representation reduces the parameter numbers during initialization and optimization.
 We in particular present the inverse depth based initialization, residue function setup, and sliding window based optimization process.
-In addition, the Jacobian matrix of the line feature residual error terms is given in detail in order to efficiently solve the optimization problem for sliding windows.
+The Jacobian matrix of the line feature residual errors is given in detail in order to efficiently solve the optimization problem.
 A two-step optimization method is proposed to solve the optimization problem in the sliding window.
-The proposed IDLL method is compared to three state-of-the-art monocular VIO methods including VINS-Mono, PL-VIO and PL-VINS on the EuRoc dataset.
-Based on the analysis and results, we see that the inverse depth line features can greatly help to improve the translation and rotation accuracy of the VIO system, especially in challenging scenes.
-Comparing with existing point-line based methods, IDLL improves the efficiency to meet the real-time performances and also improves the accuracy in challenging cases.
-In the future, we plan to improve our system and reconstruct the indoor map by introducing the inverse depth line features in 3D space.
+We compared IDLS method with four state-of-the-art PL-SLAM methods.
+The results show that the inverse depth line representation can not only help to improve the accuracy in challenging environments but also can improve the efficiency to meet the real-time requirements.
+In the future, we will investigate line feature-based loop closure and indoor map reconstruction by introducing the inverse depth line features in 3D space.